 Poultice for horses – a soothing, cooling treatment

-- Poultice is clay or salt-based paste that is spread on lower legs (typically) to draw out heat and inflammation.
+- Poultice is a clay or salt-based paste that is spread on the lower legs (typically) to draw out heat and inflammation.

-- The clay-based poultice is usually pretty thick and needs to stay sealed in its container or it will dry out.
+- The clay-based poultice is usually pretty thick and needs to stay sealed in its container, or it will dry out.
+You may be able to revive crusty poultice with water.

 - A salt-based poultice has Epsom salt as the main ingredient and is usually green.